-Note: If the image path or filename include any white spaces then the image path and filename must be surrounded by double quotation marks.
+Note: If the image path or filename include any white spaces then the image path

+[imagecontent]

-- [imagecontent] This command-line parameter is a string that can be used to describe the SAP image, whether it is stored in a file or on the Cyclone.
-If the configuration command :DESCRIBEIMAGE is also present in the .CFG file, this will be overwritten. - [paramn=s] This is a type of command-line parameter that can be used within the .CFG file as a placeholder for data, and this data can then be specified on the command-line.
+This command-line parameter is a string that can be used to describe the SAP image, whether it is stored in a file or on the Cyclone.
+If the configuration command :DESCRIBEIMAGE is also present in the .CFG file, this will be overwritten.

+[paramn=s]

+This is a type of command-line parameter that can be used within the .CFG file as a placeholder for data, and this data can then be specified on the command-line.
 Multiple scripts can potentially reference the same .CFG file, each specifying different data on the command-line.